ottonello/P3-behavioral-cloning/writeup_report.md

 - Max Pooling: 2x2, strides=(2,2), 'valid' padding
 - Convolutional 64 filters (5,5), strides=(2, 2)
 - Flattening layer
+- Fully connected (400)
+- Dense (100)
+- Dense (20)
--
+- Output: Dense (1)

- 3x3 filter sizes and depths between 32 and 128 (model.py lines 18-24)

-The model includes RELU layers to introduce nonlinearity (code line 20), and the data is normalized in the model using a Keras lambda layer (code line 18).
+All layers introduce nonlinearity by using RELU activation(model.py lines 40-64), and the data is normalized in the model using a Keras lambda layer (code line 36).

 ####2.
 Attempts to reduce overfitting in the model

-The model contains dropout layers in order to reduce overfitting (model.py lines 21).
+The model contains dropout layers in order to reduce overfitting (model.py lines 51-60).

-The model was trained and validated on different data sets to ensure that the model was not overfitting (code line 10-16).
+The input data was split into training and validation  sets to ensure that the model was not overfitting (code lines 71-80).
 The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
+Additional validation was performed by running the model in the secondary tracks.

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 69).

 ####4.
 Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...
+The model was trained on a dataset obtained using an analog wheel input device.
+The dataset contains around 17 thousand data points.
+Some recovery driving is included, to enable the network to learn situations where the car has drifted off the track.

 For details about how I created the training data, see the next section.